 In the same period of time over my lifetime, murders have increased, abortions continue apace, marriages and families are falling apart, vocations have become jobs, corruption and inefficiency is endemic, and civil strife is increasing, with the only thing keeping our heads above the water being technological advances in the scientific realm, which restrains rioting in our streets.

 The real problem is the lack of Christian common sense, Christian charity and Christian conscience.

 In the context of societal values, I used a list of 5 C’s – Christian care, compassion, conviction, courage and conscience in this blogpost.

 The last Christian voice in the boardrooms, staffrooms, and other decision-making bodies in our land acted as the Christian conscience for the whole group, but when they retired or died, the floodgates opened for non-Christian, unchristian and even antichristian action.
-I used to draw attention to this in the 1990s and we are now well past ‘the hole in the dyke’ stage, and the flood waters of antichristian values are pouring through our land.
+I often drew attention to this publicly in the 1990s and we are now well past ‘the hole in the dyke’ stage, and the flood waters of antichristian values are pouring through our land.

 ‘When the enemy shall come in like a flood, the Spirit of the LORD shall lift up a standard within it’ Isa 59:19.